 The county you reside in can give you information at your local health department and in some cases schedule vaccines.

 Currently, the Adair County Health Department has no vaccines available and are not keeping a waitlist.
 To sign up for the vaccine, register for one of the regional vaccination locations found at https://govstatus.egov.com/kentucky-vaccine-map.

 To be added to the waitlist, residents age 16 or older can call 270-239-7378 Monday-Friday between the hours of 9:00 am-12:00 pm and 1:00 pm-3:00 pm.
 Once the vaccine is available, you will be contacted to schedule an appointment.

-The Christian County Health Department is now taking vaccine appointments for those in Phase 1A and 1B.
+The Christian County Health Department is now taking vaccine appointments for those 16 and older.
 Vaccines will be administered at The Bruce Center in Hopkinsville.
 Click here or call 270-887-4160 ext.
 640 to schedule your appointment.
 Vaccines will be schedule on a first come, first serve basis and they are not keeping a waiting list.
 Currently, all appointment slots are filled.
 Call on or after February 15th for availability.

-Hopkins County has finished vaccinating Phase 1A and first responders/school personnel in Phase 1B.
-They are now scheduling appointments for the 70+ group.
+Hopkins County is now scheduling appointments for the 16+ group.
 Vaccines will be administered at Baptist Health Madisonville.
 Visit https://www.baptisthealth.com/vaccine/ to sign up.

-There are several options for Logan County residents in Phase 1A and Phase 1B to receive the COVID-19 vaccine.
+There are several options for Logan County residents to receive the COVID-19 vaccine.
 The Walmart in Russellville has appointment availability throughout the week, and Walgreens will soon begin to administer vaccines.
 Visit walmart.com to schedule an appointment.